Reality of the quantum state: Towards a stronger {\psi}-ontology theorem: Towards a Stronger Theorem

 We now turn to proving a $\psi$-ontology theorem under the minimal notion of independence, the subsystem condition \eqref{eq:nopresig}.
 The analysis refers to an experiment similar to the one previously considered, but with an important modification.
 In the simplest case, the PBR experiment involved a conclusive exclusion measurement on $m=2$ subsystems.
 Recall, however, that in general $m$ depends on the angular separation of $\psi$ and $\phi$.
 We consider an experiment in which a conclusive exclusion measurement is performed on $m$ subsystems equipped with $\{\psi,\phi\}$ preparation devices, with the crucial caveat that these subsystems are uniformly sampled from a larger ensemble of $n \gg m$ subsystems.
-Note that the quantum mechanical predictions are the same regardless of which $m$ subsystems are taken.
+Note that the quantum-mechanical predictions are the same regardless of which $m$ subsystems are taken.

-In the first stage of the proof, we will make use of a generalisation (to conditional probability distributions) of Diaconis \& Freedman's finite de~Finetti theorem \cite{diaconis:80}, which is due to Christandl \& Toner \cite{christandl:09}.
-This is used to show that the quantum mechanically predicted behaviour may be closely approximated by a behaviour which exhibits independence of preparations up to classical correlations, provided we make a basic symmetry assumption.

-The additional assumption amounts to requiring that the ontological description of the ensemble of $\{\psi,\phi\}$ preparation devices be invariant under permutations of the devices.
-This would appear to be reasonable, and to reflect the corresponding symmetry at the phenomenological level.